dominikS007/dominikS007/README.md

 ### Hacktoberfest
 <img height="50" src="https://github.com/dominikS007/dominikS007/blob/main/hacktoberfest.png?raw=true">
 I took part in the Hacktoberfest which is organized by Digitalocean back in 2019.
-I didn't know what I was doing and it was my first ever experience in open source.
+I didn't have much experience in open source, making it very insightful.

 ### Languages and Tools: